Accessibility

 TSA Cares provides information on security procedures aimed to help passengers with disabilities, medical conditions and individuals needing additional assistance to better prepare for the security screening process.

 This free unit is on the upper level, just past security near the Transit Police desk.
+Another is located on the lower level near Customer Services in East Terminal.

 Wheelchair